wcygan/Life/README.md

 * All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.

 ## Warning:
-* this code is bad, maybe I'll fit it in 2021
+* this code is bad, maybe I'll fix it in 2021